eclipse-che/che-server/README.md

 [![Release build Status](https://github.com/eclipse-che/che-theia/actions/workflows/release.yml/badge.svg)]

 # What is Che server
 Che Server is a core component of the [Eclipse Che](https://github.com/eclipse/che/).
-This component is responsibe for creation and managing of Che workspaces, but will some day be replaced by the [Dev Workspace Operator](https://github.com/devfile/devworkspace-operator).
+This component is responsible for creation and managing of Che workspaces, but will some day be replaced by the [Dev Workspace Operator](https://github.com/devfile/devworkspace-operator).

 # Project structure
 Che Server is mostly a Java web application deployed on a Apache Tomcat server in a container.